Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 Verdict: Worth the read … if you like literary fiction

-Bethie becomes a free-spirited nomad while Jo settles into the the role of a traditional American housewife.
+Jennifer Weiner’s sweeping novel follows the lives of two sisters as they struggle to find their way in the world.
+Bethie becomes a free-spirited nomad while Jo settles into the role of a traditional American housewife.
 Despite their differences, each sister is searching for happiness in this ever-changing world.

 Verdict: I say skip, but so many others would disagree.